UPZ-Home-Hero

 Read Transcript

-Lindsey (PAL) talking to Khash: … I’m available to help you as you need for anything that might come up.
-I’m basically your advocate, your cheerleader, your friend.
-I’m here to support you through the entire journey.
+Lindsey: I'm available to help you as you need for anything that might come up.
+I'm basically your advocate, your cheerleader, your friend.
+I'm here to support you through the entire journey.

-Khash: My primary care physician said, “We’re going to have a Patient Access Liaison get in contact with you to discuss it further with you, and tell you all the pluses, minuses and all that stuff.”
-Lindsey, really took the time to explain it all to me, including the commitment it’s going to take on my side to get this done.
+Khash: My primary care physician said we're going to have a Patient Access Liaison get in contact with you to discuss it further with you and tell you all the pluses, minuses, and all that stuff.
+Lindsey really took the time to explain it all to me, including the commitment it's going to take on my side to get this done.

-Kelly, Narrator: A PAL is your partner to support and champion you while accomplishing your treatment goals.
-Some of the ways your PAL can support you include:
+Kelly: A PAL is your partner to support and champion you while accomplishing your treatment goals.
+Some of the ways your PAL can support you include learning about insurance coverage and the approval process, understanding potential costs or cost assistance options, sharing additional resources, connect to advocacy groups, or connect with others if interested.

 Roxie: I did work with the Patient Access Liaison, more commonly known as PALs, and she kept in touch with me.
 I was really worried about insurance and about out-of-pocket cost.
-Although I was willing to do whatever it took.
-She checked out my insurances and I am so blessed because it was 100% covered.
+Although I was willing to do whatever it took, she checked out my insurances, and I'm so blessed because it was 100% covered.

-Randi: They assigned me a Patient Access Liaison after I was approved for treatment and just helped guide me through the process as far as what to expect, the process that I was going to go through and just to be there for general support for me.
+Randi: They assigned me a Patient Access Liaison after I was approved for treatment and just helped guide me through the process as far as what to expect, the process that I was going to go through, and just to be there for general support for me.

 Melanie: She really took the time to explain everything and go through it and has been there for me for every single question ever since.

-Kelly, Narrator: With everything you and your caregivers have going on, it can be difficult to fit treatment into your routine.
-Your PAL can help you understand what to expect at the start of treatment, how treatment can fit into your routine and send reminders to help you stay on track.
+Kelly: With everything you and your caregivers have going on, it can be difficult to fit treatment into your routine.
+Your PAL can help you understand what to expect at the start of treatment, how treatment can fit into your routine, and send reminders to help you stay on track.

-Carol (PAL): I want them to understand that I will be a point person for them.
-First and foremost, I’m there to listen and also let them know I’m there to support them through the process.
-And ultimately to empower them.
+Carol: I want them to understand that I will be a point person for them.
+First and foremost, I'm there to listen and also let them know that I'm there to support them through the process, and ultimately, to empower them.

 Melanie: They call me to do refills earlier than I need them so that I don't run out of the medication.

-Carol (PAL): We don’t want patients to feel that they’re just out there alone and floating in the space of the unknown.
+Carol: We don't want patients to feel that they're just out there alone and floating in the space of the unknown.
 They can reach out to us at any time.
-We’re always available to them.
+We're always available to them.

-Kelly, Narrator: The Horizon By Your Side team can also help you become more comfortable with your diagnosis, even visiting to teach you hands-on how to take your medication and help you find medicine in case of an emergency.
+Kelly: The Amgen By Your Side team can also help you become more comfortable with your diagnosis, even visiting to teach you hands-on how to take your medication and help you find medicine in case of an emergency.

-Jerry (CNE): As a Clinical Nurse Educator my responsibility and my job is to make sure that our patients are well taken care of and that their needs are met.
-We also have communication with their primary doctors to make sure that they know and they are up-to-date in their treatment.
+Jerry: As a clinical nurse educator, my responsibility in my job is to make sure that our patients are well taken care of and that their needs are met.
+We also have communication with their primary doctors to make sure that they know and they're up to date in their treatment.

-Shannon (CNE): I teach them about lifestyle modifications needed to stay healthy, a lot of disease state education.
+Shannon: I teach them about lifestyle modifications needed to stay healthy, a lot of disease state education.

-Kelly, Narrator: We can also help connect you with a peer mentor, who are other Horizon patients that are going through a similar experience.
+Kelly: We can also help connect you with a peer mentor who are other Amgen patients that are going through a similar experience.

 Randi: I may talk to three or four newly diagnosed patients a week.
 They want to know what the experience was like for me.

-Kelly, Narrator: Horizon By Your Side also has many other resources available to patients and caregivers through our website, HorizonByYourSide.com.
-There you’ll find information about enrollment, treatment cost assistance options, treatment planning, and many other resources to assist you during your treatment experience.
+Kelly: Amgen By Your Side has many other resources available to patients and caregivers through our website, AmgenByYourSide.com.
+There, you'll find information about enrollment, treatment cost assistance options, treatment planning, and many other resources to assist you during your treatment experience.
+In the end, Amgen By Your Side is designed to be just that, by your side.

 Melanie: I was so happy because I was so scared.
-She was there from the very beginning, I am trying to manage this disease by myself, but I’m not really by myself because I have these people in my corner that are available to me at any time.
+She was there from the very beginning.
+I am trying to manage this disease by myself, but I'm not really by myself because I have these people in my corner that are available to me at any time.

-Roxie: After being so dismissed and feeling like I was doing this by myself, it was so helpful to have somebody who understood, who knew it.
-It gave me hope and it let me know that at some point, I was going to be able to go on with my life and not be held back by this anymore.
+Roxie: After being so dismissed and I'm feeling like I was doing this by myself, it was so helpful to have somebody who understood, who knew it.
+It gave me hope and it let me know that, at some point, I was going to be able to go on with my life and not be held back by this anymore.

 Connect-Icon